Death of Colin Roach: Discrepancies

+Aftermath

 Roach's death spurred protests and demands for an independent public inquiry.
-Such an inquiry did not take place, although police did conduct an inquest into the incident.
-The verdict of the inquest was that he had committed suicide.
+Such an inquiry did not take place.
+The coroner conducted an inquest into the incident.
+The verdict of the inquest was that Roach had died by suicide.

 The Roach Family Support Committee commissioned its own Independent Committee of Inquiry, which published the book Policing In Hackney: 1945-1984 in 1989.

+On January 12, 1993, on the 10th anniversary of the death of Colin Roach, a community facility named the Colin Roach Centre was founded by Hackney Community Defence Association and Hackney Trades Union Support Unit.

+During the Undercover Policing Inquiry it emerged that several undercover police officers had spied on the Roach Family Support Committee and other groups campaigning for a public inquiry into the death of Colin Roach.

 In popular culture

 In August 1983 The Special AKA reached number 60 in the charts with "Racist Friend" / "Bright Lights".
 The latter song features lyrics that mention Roach:

-"I got down to London and what did I see?
-One thousand policemen all over the street, The people were shouting and looking at me, They say 'the Colin Roach family demand an enquiry'".

-The 1990 album by Sinéad O'Connor, I Do Not Want What I Haven't Got, featured a track called "Black Boys on Mopeds".
-Although the lyrics do not mention Colin Roach directly, the entire album is essentially dedicated to his family, and contains a photograph on the inner sleeve of his sad-faced parents standing in the rain in front of a poster of their son.
-Below the image is the inscription: "God's place is the world; but the world is not God's place."
+The first film made by director Sir Isaac Julien was 1983's Who Killed Colin Roach? - inspired by the demonstrations Julien witnessed outside Stoke Newington police station following Roach's death.

 Benjamin Zephaniah composed a poem entitled "Who Killed Colin Roach?"
 Roach's death is also mentioned in a track by the Ragga Twins entitled "The Iron Lady".
 The lyrics to "License Fi Kill" by Linton Kwesi Johnson asks the question "You can't ask Colin Roach if he really shot himself".

+The 1990 album by Sinéad O'Connor, I Do Not Want What I Haven't Got includes the dedication “thanks to the Roach family” and contains a photograph on the inner sleeve of Roach's sad-faced parents standing in the rain in front of a poster of their son.
+Below the image is the inscription: "God's place is the world; but the world is not God's place."